Todd Grebe and Cold Country

 From 2010-2013 Todd had been committed full time to the successful Americana band Bearfoot, with some career highlights being: performances at Grey Fox, La Roche Bluegrass Festival, Red Ants Pants Festival, ROMP, Shakori Hills, and more; having the #2 music video on CMT pure music video channel for 3 weeks straight; and getting to #16 on the Americana Radio Charts.
 Bearfoot went on permanent hiatus in March 2013 after band members found themselves wanting to go in different directions.

 In 2013, Todd and Angela got married and moved back to Alaska, and decided to focus on Cold Country as their main touring act.
 Cold Country spent the rest of 2013 and 2014 developing their new honky tonk country sound playing special events and touring around Alaska with Nate May switching over to telecaster guitar, Conor switching to electric bass and adding Andy King on drums.
-In November 2014, Todd, Nate and Angela went back to David Feguson's studio in Nashville (Johnny Cash American Recordings) and got Mike Bub (Del McCoury Band) back on board as co-producer and bass player for the recording of Todd's 3rd album which is not yet titled.
-This is Todd's first electric country album and features guests on pedal steel Steve Hinson (George Jones), piano - Jimmy Wallace (renowned nashville session player), and guitars - Megan McCormick (Jenny Lewis).
-A CD radio and promotional release is planned for Spring of 2015, and CD Release Tour planned for Summer of 2015.
-In the meantime, you will be able to see Todd Grebe and Cold Country touring around Alaska, and playing local shows around Anchorage, including hosting the Americana Roots Open Mic at the Taproot every wednesday from 7-9pm.
+In November 2014, Todd, Nate and Angela went back to David Feguson's studio in Nashville (Johnny Cash American Recordings) and got Mike Bub (Del McCoury Band) back on board as co-producer and bass player for the recording of Todd's 3rd full length album, CITIZEN.
+This is Todd's first electric country album and features guests on pedal steel Steve Hinson (George Jones), piano - Jimmy Wallace (renowned Nashville session player), and guitars - Megan McCormick (Jenny Lewis).
+A CD radio and promotional release is underway starting April 23, as well as their CD Release Tour in Summer of 2015.
+You will be able to see Todd Grebe and Cold Country touring around Alaska, and playing local shows around Anchorage.
 Todd and Angela are also teaching private guitar and fiddle lessons in the Anchorage and Girdwood areas.